-Anxiety is a normal human emotion, but when someone suffers from intrusive, intense anxiety symptoms that impacts their daily life, they have an anxiety disorder.
+Anxiety is a normal human emotion, but when someone experiences intrusive, intense anxiety symptoms that impacts their daily life, they may have an anxiety disorder.

 Anxiety disorders are the most common mental health condition in the United States.
 By some estimates, more than 40 million Americans, or 18% of our population, will have an anxiety disorder at some point in their lives.

 Fortunately, there are several prescription medications available for patients who need help managing their symptoms.
 Prozac (fluoxetine) is one of several antidepressant medications that can be a great option for treating anxiety.

 Prozac has been FDA-approved for the treatment of major depressive disorder (MDD), obsessive compulsive disorder (OCD), and depressive episodes related to bipolar I disorder in both adults and children.
 It is also approved for adults suffering from panic disorder, bulimia nervosa, and treatment-resistant depression.

 It can also sometimes be prescribed for social anxiety disorder (SAD), premenstrual dysphoric disorder (PMDD), generalized anxiety disorder (GAD), and post-traumatic stress disorder (PTSD).

 In this article, I’ll explain what Prozac is, and how it works for anxiety.
 I’ll outline the dosage of the drug used for anxiety, how quickly it works, and whether it works for social anxiety.

 I’ll explain whether teenagers can take the drug, and how adults and children should take it.
 I’ll also describe the drug’s side effects, list possible drug interactions and warnings, and lay out the risks of taking Prozac.
 Finally, I’ll discuss other options that are available if this medication isn’t right for you.